GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 of blockmean should go to a memory reference (eventually end up in the variable table, and a "-G$" to indicate the output grid from surface should be written to a memory reference, ending up in the variable grid).
+Most of the time our implicit rules will take care of the ordering.
+The rule says that all required input data items must be listed before any optional input data items.
+Thus, in the surface call above we first gave the required input data *table* and then the optional high_limit_grid file.
 Such explicit and implicit references to data sources requires processing and even the addition of extra options to the linked list of options.
 API developers may use ``GMT_Encode_Options`` to do so.